azelezniak/vfd_wiki/Vfd_users_guide.md

+### Strip/Insert VLAN IDs
+The VF may be configured to automatically remove the VLAN tag as  each  packet  is  received, and to automatically insert a VLAN tag as each packet is transmitted.
+Both  functions  are set  with  the same strip_stag field; as the strip and insert operations are related,  they  are  both  either  enabled  or disabled  and  thus  only  one  field is necessary.
+When this field is set to true, the array of VLAN IDs must contain only a  single  ID  as  it is impossible for the NIC to know which VLAN ID to insert if multiple IDs are defined in  the  array.
+Thus,  VFd  will  reject  the configuration if the strip stag field is set to true, and the VLAN array has  more  than  one element.

+### VF Quality of service configuration
+In  addition  to  the  parameters  noted  above, a set of QoS parameters may be supplied  in  the  VF  configuration  file.
+These  parameters, defined with the queues array, are ignored when VFd is not started in QoS mode, and are used  to  define the  amount  of  bandwidth  that  the  VF  should receive for outbound packets.
+The queues parameters  are  illustrated  in figure 6.

+          "queues": [
+            { "priority": 0, "share": "10%" },
+            { "priority": 1, "share": "14%" },
+            { "priority": 2, "share": "20%" },
+            { "priority": 3, "share": "10%" },
+           ]

+Figure 7: Quality of service parameters which may be supplied in a VF configuration file.

+Each element in the QoS _queues_ array defines the  bandwidth share  for  each  of  the  four  traffic  classes  that  are
+supported.
+Traffic classes are numbered from 0 (low priority) to  3  (highest  priority).
+In the illustration, the VF being configured would be allocated 20% of the priority  2  traffic class.

 ### Adding a configuration
-The  VF  configuration  files  are  placed into the directory named in  the  main  VFd  configuration  file,  generally  in /lib/vfd  and  are  named with any prefix and a .json suffix.
+The  VF  configuration  files  are  placed into the directory named in  the  main  VFd  configuration  file,  generally  in /var/lib/vfd/config and are named with any prefix and a .json suffix.
+Once  a  configuration  file  is  placed  into  the
-Once a configuration file is placed into the  directory,  the iplex  command  line tool is used to add the configuration to VFd.
-The overall syntax for the iplex  command  is  given  in figure 6, with an example of an add command, to add VM1.json, is illustrated in figure 7.
+directory,  the  iplex  command  line tool is used to add the configuration to  VFd.
+The  overall  syntax  for  the  iplex command  is  given  in  figure  7,  with an example of an add command, to add VM1.json, is illustrated in figure 8.